Diane Rubino Davies

 PHOTOGRAPHER, Diane Davies, is a lifelong, multidisciplinary artist who finds relevance and beauty in the organic.
 Her keen eye for detail seeks out texture, idiosyncrasy and imperfection, favoring the complex individuality of her subjects over simple physical beauty and infusing her work with a depth and dimension of narrative.

-After having children of her own and moving to Boston, she studied photography privately and was soon contributing regularly to Patch.com and the Winchester Star.
+After having children of her own and moving to Boston, she studied photography privately and was soon contributing regularly to Patch.com and the Winchester Star as a photojournalist.

 Her fine art exhibits include the food series, “A Sweet Role” for Photography Atelier 15 at the Griffin Museum of Photography in 2011, and children’s portrait series, “In Plain View” for Photography Atelier 17 at the Griffin Museum in 2013.

 All images are copyright protected and may not be reproduced without permission.